mjavadpur/RBSR/README.md

 Please change the the `burstsr_dir` variable in [admin/local.py](admin/local.py) to your train dataset path.

 ## Acknowledgement
-The toolkit uses code from the following projects:
 - This implementation is based on[deep-burst-sr](https://github.com/goutamgmb/deep-burst-sr).
 - We borrow some codes from [mmagic](https://github.com/open-mmlab/mmagic), which is an open-source image and video editing toolbox.